Brave's search engine rivals Google, promising its users that they can browse the Internet without leaving a trace.

 "Unlike the older search engines that monitor and store the user profile, but also with the newer search engines which are mainly newer designs in the user interface, using the function of the old search engines and without having their own indexes , Brave Search offers a new way to get results with a community-sponsored index, while guaranteeing privacy, ”says Bravean Eich, CEO and co-founder of Brave.

-Furthermore, the search engine will be independent as it will rely on its own index for common search queries.
-It will also enable seamless integration between browsers and the search engine without compromising privacy in the process.
-In the spirit of transparency, Brave Search is committed to avoiding the use of secret algorithms or biased results.
-Toward this end, in the near future it hopes to launch open ranking that will be curated by the community.
+In addition, the search engine will be independent as it will rely on its own index for common search queries.
+It will also allow seamless integration between browsers and the search engine without compromising privacy in the process.
+In the spirit of transparency, Brave Search has committed itself to avoiding the use of covert algorithms or biased results.
+To this end, in the near future he hopes to launch open ranking models that will be curated by the community.

 It seems that the search engine is still evolving, as it is not able to process specific types of queries to get relevant results.
 In such cases, Brave Search will rely on an API until the search index is large enough.